sig-gis/SEPAL-CEO/docs_OpenMRV/AreaUncertaintyEstimation.rst

 8. The **Graph** plots area estimates based on: map pixel count, stratified random sample, simple random sample, unbiased stratified random and direct estimate stratified random.

   a.
-In the prerequisite tutorial (see the tutorial on OpenMRV named "Data collection with data quality management approaches" under Sample data collection) we collected validation data using a stratified sample, so the values we need to use are the stratified random values.
+In the prerequisite tutorial (see the tutorial here on OpenMRV under process "Sample data collection" and tool "SEPAL") we collected validation data using a stratified sample, so the values we need to use are the stratified random values.
   b.
 Need to define unbiased stratified random and direct estimate stratified random.
   c.
 Note that the Map pixel count value differs from these stratified random sample estimates.
 This shows how using a map pixel count is a poor estimation of actual area.